 Shakes nodded sleepily as Hemi and Percy headed up to the navigation and sonar compartment.

-“It’s probably time for more coffee,” said Gregory reaching for the pot with the dregs of the previous batch slowly embalming a permanent black-brown stain on the bottom.
+“It’s probably time for more coffee,” said Gregory, reaching for the pot, where the dregs of the previous batch slowly embalmed a permanent black-brown stain on the bottom.

-Shakes joined Hemi and Percy at the navigation table a short while later, somewhat revived by Gregory’s coffee, and carrying two more tin mugs filled with coffee for Hemi and Percy, which they received gratefully.
+Shakes joined Hemi and Percy at the navigation table a short while later, somewhat revived by Gregory’s coffee, and carrying two more tin mugs for Hemi and Percy, which they received gratefully.

-“Here’s what we’re thinking Captain Shakes,” said Percy, “we’re well fucking into Consolidated States’ waters now.
+“Here’s what we’re thinking, Captain Shakes,” said Percy.
+“We’re well fucking into Consolidated States’ waters now.
 I think trouble from them is unlikely.”

 Shakes nodded.

-Percy placed a steel straight-edge dappled with rust patches down on the chart which showed their proposed course in a hashed line of grease-pencil marks.
+Percy placed a steel straight-edge dappled with rust patches down on the chart, which showed their proposed course in a hashed line of grease-pencil marks.
 “Barring any unforeseen distractions, this is our planned course.
 We will be heading into an area that a number of Territorial Authorities claim control over.”

 Shakes reached into his denim vest and withdrew a small pencil and a notebook covered with black and smudged fingerprints.
 He began to scratch down notes in a fast, unreadable scribble.

-“That’s unfortunate, but fucking unavoidable since we’re heading for the mainland port of Stilt City,” said Percy.
+“That’s unfortunate, but fucking unavoidable, since we’re heading for the mainland port of Stilt City,” said Percy.

-“…The locals do not call it that,” put in Hemi.
+“. . .
+The locals do not call it that,” put in Hemi.

 Percy waved him off.
 “We estimate it will take three or four days and nights to get there.
-That’s running slow and deep during the day, and fast on the surface at night with all things fuckin’ nominal.”
+That’s running slow and deep during the day, and fast on the surface at night, with all things fuckin’ nominal.”

 “And what’s the plan for the Gnat?”
 Shakes asked.